vcerny01/website2/content/notes/Peloponnesian War.md

 		- The Spartans offered peace, Athenians declined it
 		- Alcibiades joins the pro-Athenian side
 			- Back in Athens, he was cleared of all charges of impiety and was made a "commander-in-chief"
+				- Morale improves, democracy is fully restored
 			- But after a while, Athenian public opinion shifted, he fled Athens and never returned again
 ### Battle of Arginusae
 - ==406 BC==
 - Battle of Athenian and Spartan fleets
-	- Sparta lost
+	- Athens won, but at a big cost
 - A storm came afterwards, so Athenians failed to pick up their dead
 	- Back in Athens a motion is proposed that the generals be tried for this as a group
-		- That is a completely illegal practice
+		- That was a completely illegal practice (not to mention the trial for capital crime could not be carried out in just one day)
 		- The vote was eventually carried out and six generals were executed (among them one of the sons of Pericles)
 ### Battle of Aegospotami
 - ==406 BC==